w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 ### Synchronize Chain Data

-You can begin syncing your node by running the following command:
+You can begin syncing your node by running the following command if you do not want to start in validator mode right away:

 ```sh
 ./target/release/polkadot
 ```

-if you do not want to start in validator mode right away.

 ```
 2021-06-17 03:07:07 Parity Polkadot